haproxy/haproxy/doc/lua-api/index.rst

   This function returns true if the channel buffer is full.

+  :param class_channel channel: The manipulated Channel.
   :returns: a boolean

 .. js:function:: Channel.is_resp(channel)

   This function returns true if the channel is the response one.

+  :param class_channel channel: The manipulated Channel.
   :returns: a boolean

 .. js:function:: Channel.line(channel [, offset [, length]])

-  This function parses **length** bytes of incoming data of the channel buffer, starting at offset **offset**, and returns the first line found, including the '\n'.
+  This function parses **length** bytes of incoming data of the channel buffer, starting at offset **offset**, and returns the first line found, including the '\\n'.
 The data are not removed from the buffer.
 If no line is found, all data are returned.

   By default, if no length is provided, all incoming data, starting at the given offset, are evaluated.
-If **length** is set to -1, the function tries to retrieve a maximum of data and yields if necessary.
+If **length** is set to -1, the function tries to retrieve a maximum of data and, if called by an action, yields if necessary.
 It also waits for more data if the requested length exceeds the available amount of incoming data.
 Do not providing an offset is the same that setting it to 0.
 A positive offset is relative to the begining of incoming data of the channel buffer while negative offset is relative to their end.

   If there is no incoming data and the channel can't receive more data, a 'nil' value is returned.